 This ebook by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
-These five short chapters plus a Preface and a Postscript are full of stories reflecting on what it means to be across-cultural evangelical missionary to Italy.
+These five short chapters, plus a Preface and a Postscript, are full of stories reflecting on what it means to be a cross-cultural evangelical missionary to Italy.
 Originally published by by what is now called The Foundry with ISBN number 0-8341-0401-6

 Our giant cargo liner, the Tuhobic, eased into the harbor at Savona, Italy.
 It was 9 p.m.
 Along with the 50 other passengers, we lined the rail of that Yugoslav freighter to peer across a few hundred yards of dark water at the lights of a city, a foreign city.

 Tomorrow morning, the captain had told us, we would dock.
-And for the first time in 13 days we would be able to step off that floating hotel onto some solid, dry ground.
+And for the first time in 13 days, we would be able to step off that floating hotel onto some solid, dry ground.
 Flushed with excitement, we went to bed for the last time in that little cabin.
-The Tuhobic was some strange hotel.
+The Tuhobic was a strange hotel.
 It wasn't exactly a luxury cruise ship with room service, ballrooms, shuffleboard courts, a swimming pool, and a full-time recreation director.
 Instead, lashed to its decks were seven cabin cruisers and sailing craft destined for a boat show in nearby Genoa.
 There was also an American-made truck and a Caterpillar tractor headed for Yugoslavia.
 In five cargo holds beneath those dull red, steel decks were machinery parts, rolls and rolls of a kraft-type paper, and even bales of wastepaper headed for recycling plants in Italy where wood pulp was in short supply.

 The passengers were a motley collection of wealthy retirees, ex-Peace Corps volunteers and young adventurers out to see Europe before settling down to a job, a university professor and his family on sabbatical . . . and us, the rookie missionaries.

 As we went to bed that last night, we set the alarm early, hoping to be up in time to see the entire docking process.
 But . . . alas, we were too late.
-When I first peered out our little porthole at 6:30, the ship was already gently nudging the docks of Italy's fifth largest port.
+When I first peered out our little porthole at 6:30, the ship was already gently nudging the docks of Italy's fifth-largest port.

 We had started this adventure exactly right by catching this cargo liner out of Savannah, Ga.
 All my missionary heroes of past generations had taken ships to their assignments, not these newfangled jetliners.
 And, during our passage across the Atlantic, all the rich old ladies on board had ooh-ed and ah-ed over us like we were the David Livingstones of today, off for the terrible ordeal of opening up an unexplored continent.

-But on this brisk October morning as I scrambled out of our room to the wooden promenade deck outside, I didn't see any cannibals massing on shore.
+But on this brisk October morning, as I scrambled out of our room to the wooden promenade deck outside, I didn't see any cannibals massing on shore.
 And as I drank in those first sights of my new home, there were no dugout canoes to be found.
 Then, an hour later as I struggled down the gangplank carrying a heavy trunk, I took careful note of the fact that I didn't have to step around any snakes or crocodiles.

-Within a couple of hours we had cleared customs, had our first cup of genuine Italian espresso coffee, and were driving down a four-lane toll road toward Rome.
+Within a couple of hours, we had cleared customs, had our first cup of genuine Italian espresso coffee, and were driving down a four-lane toll highway toward Rome.
 In the bottom of one of those trunks piled high on top of veteran missionary Roy Fuller's car was a framed parchment titled Certificate of Missionary Appointment.
 As we sped down that boot-shaped peninsula, we drove through city after city of towering apartment buildings which seemed to have sprouted like weeds on the hillsides and down in the valleys.
 A large European country as a mission field for me?
 I had never envisioned this.

 The Lord first began talking to me about missionary service while I was in junior high school.
 I am now 28.
 Yet not in all that time had I ever thought the "call" would mean this.
-I had re-lived the biographies of Harmon Schmelzenbach in southern Africa, of Esther Carson Winans in Peru, of Sidney and Wanda Knox in Papua New Guinea.
+I had re-lived the biographies of Harmon Schmelzenbach in southern Africa, of Esther Carson Winans in Peru, and of Sidney and Wanda Knox in Papua New Guinea.
 My dreams had been of the day when I would make dangerous trips up the Upper Orinoco River, taking the Word of God by dugout canoe to isolated jungle clearings.